-Public position papers are intended as a public statement of your country's positions on the topics being discussed at the AMUN Conference.
-Each paper should include brief statements about where your country stands on the issue in question and on what the United Nations has done to confront this issue.
-It should also include your country's public position on the options for the United Nations in the future, noting proposals which your group has (or intends to have) sponsored, supported or not supported and why.
-Public papers do not need to go into detail about your negotiating positions or other behind-the-scenes issues but should rather be seen as something that a diplomat might say in a public speech on the topic.
+Public position papers are intended as a public statement of a country's positions on the topics being discussed at the AMUN Conference.
+Each paper should include brief statements about where the country stands on the issue in question and on what the United Nations has done to confront this issue.
+It should also include the country's public position on the options for the United Nations in the future, noting proposals that a delegation has (or intends to have) sponsored, supported or not supported and why.
+Public papers do not need to go into detail about the country's negotiating positions or other behind-the-scenes issues but should rather be seen as something that a diplomat might say in a public speech on the topic.